-Yes it is.
-In fact, the WCABA has a scholarship program that encourages children in or near teen age to get involved in beekeeping.
-If a member of your family has the potential for an alergic reaction to insect stings, we recommend additional research into beekeeping before starting a colony.
+Yes, it is.
+In fact, the WCABA has a scholarship program that encourages children in or near teenagers to get involved in beekeeping.
+If a member of your family has the potential for an allergic reaction to insect stings, we recommend additional research into beekeeping before starting a colony.

 How can I get bees removed from my home or a building on my property?